milonmaze/privacy-terms-observatory/about.att.com/csr/home/privacy/full_privacy_policy.html.md

-See the DIRECTV privacy policy at directv.com/privacy.
+See the DIRECTV privacy policy, which includes U-verse TV at directv.com/privacy.